The Complete Guide to Claude Code

 Today Donna stops being generic and starts being yours.

-You dump your homework into chat.
+Memory + Voice + running /learn-me.
+Dump your homework.
 Donna fills 6 categories of files in your brain.

 Run /business-one-pager.
-Donna writes a one-pager + a sample email in your voice.
+Donna writes a one-pager and a sample email in your voice.

 Generic AI starts every conversation from zero.
 You re-explain your business every single time.
 That's exhausting and forgettable.
 Today we fix that permanently.

-Voice is HOW you write. word choices, tone, sentence length, things you'd never say.
+Voice is HOW you write.
+Word choices, tone, sentence length, things you'd never say.
 When Donna drafts emails AS you tomorrow, she should sound like you.
 Not like an AI.
-This is component #3.

 Day 2 is the day Donna becomes YOUR Donna.
 Not someone else's.
 Not generic.
 Yours.